Tikamin557/Ts-Core/README.md

 Additional Content Patcher integration features include extended Content Pack reloading for development and conditional GMCM field visibility based on installed mods.

 See the **[Content Patcher Integration Guide](docs/ModderGuide_ContentPatcherIntegration.md)** for details.

+T's Core also provides additional Tile Actions and Game State Queries, including custom sleeping actions and location category checks.

+See the **[Other Features Guide](docs/ModderGuide_OtherFeatures.md)** for details.

 ---